Enterprise Podcast Production Guide 2026: How Leading Brands Launch, Scale, and Measure Podcast Success

 Internal goals often support learning, change management, or employee enablement.

-Regardless of the type of goal you pick, we advise you to set metrics that tie podcast activity to business outcomes.
+Regardless of the type of goal you pick, we suggest setting metrics that tie podcast activity to business outcomes.
 This keeps stakeholders aligned and prepares your program for ongoing measurement and optimization.

 The format of your show influences how it's produced, who needs to be involved, and where it fits into your broader content mix.
 And of course, it influences content length.